edbzn/edbzn.github.io/content/blog/state-of-rspack-in-angular/index.md

 #### SSR setup

-SSR is supported with incremental hydration, here's the setup for Rsbuild:
+SSR is supported as well, here's the setup for Rsbuild:

 ```ts
 // rsbuild.config.ts